ibm-cloud-docs/cloud-databases/cf-tutorial.md

     The IBM Cloud CLI tool enables you to communicate with IBM Cloud from your terminal or command line.

-3. Connect to IBM Cloud in the command line tool and follow the prompts to log in.
+3. Connect to IBM Cloud in the command-line tool and follow the prompts to log in.

     ```shell
     ibmcloud login
     ```

-    **Note:** If you have a federated user ID, use the `ibmcloud login --sso` command to log in with your single sign on ID.
+    **Note:** If you have a federated user ID, use the `ibmcloud login --sso` command to log in with your single sign-on ID.

  ## Creating a database deployment

-The database can be created from the command line using the `ibmcloud resource service-instance-create` command.
+The database can be created from the command line by using the `ibmcloud resource service-instance-create` command.
 The command takes a service instance name, a service name, plan name, and location.
 The service name is one of the {{site.data.keyword.databases-for}} services, `databases-for-elasticsearch`, `databases-for-etcd`, `databases-for-mongodb`, `databases-for-postgresql`, `databases-for-redis`, or `messages-for-rabbitmq`.
 ```shell
 ibmcloud resource service-instance-create <your_deployment_name> <service_name> standard <region>
 ```